hamzabinadeel-ba/Data-Driven-Segmentation-for-Chestnut-Ridge/README.md

 **Project Methodology**

-The analysis follows a structured, reproducible workflow:
+The analysis follows a structured workflow:

 - Data inspection and descriptive statistics